How To Store Fly Line – Fly Fishing Tips

 Avoid Prolonged Sun-Exposure

 U.V.
 Rays can readily break down the polymers used in most modern-day fly lines.
 Therefore, it is important to avoid prolonged exposure to the sun.
-We’re obviously not talking about during the fishing day here, but take care not to store a fly line on the dash or rigged up on a rod rack for extended amounts of time.
+We’re obviously not talking about during the fishing day here, but take care not to store your rod and reel on the dash or rigged up on a rod rack for extended amounts of time.

 This is not an excuse to forget the sunscreen.
 Sunscreen is important when out on the water, so put it on!
 However, take care after applying sunscreen not to get any on your fly line.
 Over time, sunscreen can cause your fly line to break down, greatly reducing its lifespan.

-Most of us are well aware of the corrosive properties of insect repellent, including deet.
-Just like it will take the paint off of a car, deet can potentially strip your fly line down to the core.
-Make sure your hands are clean of deet before handling your fly line.
+Most of us are well aware of the corrosive properties of insect repellent, including Deet.
+Just as it will take the paint off of a car and will melt plastic, Deet can potentially strip your fly line down to the core.
+Make sure your hands are clean of Deet before handling your fly line.

 Stretch Your Line

 Before a day of fishing, stretching your fly line can greatly increase its performance.
 All lines have some degree of memory when stored on a reel for extended amounts of time.
 Stretching the line is the quickest way to remove this memory, leaving you with a much more manageable fly line.
 However, some fly line manufacturers recommend advising against stretching a fly line before storing it.
 This is based on the idea that once wound tightly on a spool for storage, the line will contract over time, causing the line to become even tighter, potentially damaging the fly line.

 Store In Wide Loops